-I am an independent graphic designer specialising in brand identity for print and web.
-I help creative businesses, not-for-profits, social entrepreneurs and one-man-bands look their best and thrive within their market place.
+An independent graphic designer specialising in visual communication for brands, events and publications.
+Helping everyone from startups to not-for-profits, social entrepreneurs and larger organisations, look their best and thrive within their marketplace.

 Originally from an illustration education, I shifted my love for mark-making, typography, words, image and composition away from the illustration camp and headed towards the graphic design arena.